kaloyan-marinov/vocab-treasury/README.md

 1. clone this repository, and navigate into your local repository

+2. at the root of your local repository, create a `.env` file with the following structure:
+    ```
+    SQLALCHEMY_DATABASE_URI=sqlite:///<absolute-path-starting-with-a-leading-slash-and-pointing-to-an-SQLite-file>
+    ```

-2. create a Python virtual environment, activate it, and install all dependencies:
+3. create a Python virtual environment, activate it, and install all dependencies:
     ```
     $ python3 --version
     Python 3.8.3